SimonBlanke/Hyperactive/docs/optimizers/ParallelTempering.md

 ## Parallel Tempering

-Parallel Tempering initializes multiple simulated annealing seaches with different temperatures and chooses to swap those temperatures with the following probability:
+Parallel Tempering initializes multiple simulated annealing searches with different temperatures and chooses to swap those temperatures with the following probability:

 <p align="center">
   <a href="equation">